Updated: 6 days ago

 - drinking sufficient water to assist in removing toxins

-- removing or at least considering reducing your caffeine intake as it alters estrogen levels in women (quitting my daily coffee alone completely removed my breast soreness around ovulation and reduced aggyness and discomfort before menstruation)
+- removing or at least considering reducing your caffeine intake as it alters estrogen levels in women (quitting my daily coffee alone completely removed my breast soreness around ovulation and reduced aggyness and discomfort before menstruation and on the first day of my bleed).

 - getting more good quality sleep